 The intention of scratch space is for staging, running, and completing your calculations on NERSC systems.
 Thus these filesystems are designed to allow wide-scale file reading and writing from many compute nodes.
-The scratch filesystems are not intended for long-term file storage or archival, and thus data is not backed-up, and files not accessed for 90 days will be automatically purged.
+The scratch filesystems are not intended for long-term file storage or archival, and thus data is not backed-up, and files not accessed for a significant time period will be automatically purged.

 Policies for $SCRATCH are described at NERSC Data Management Policy.

 Other file systems used by JGI may also be mounted on NERSC systems:

 - SeqFS - file system used exclusively by the Illumina sequencers, SDM and Instrumentation groups at the JGI.

 - /usr/common - is a file system where NERSC staff build software for user applications.
 This is the principal site for the modular software installations.